-After the drama of Sunday, these two heavyweights do battle - with much-changed line-ups - in the Capital One Cup on Wednesday.
-Adam Bate is expecting more goalsDo you think there is a chance that the fixture between these two sides might have been overshadowed?
+After the drama of Sunday, these two heavyweights do battle - with much-changed line-ups - in the Capital One Cup on Wednesday, and Adam Bate is expecting more goalsDo you think there is a chance that the fixture between these two sides might have been overshadowed?

 Midfielder Juan Mata explained in his blog: "I prefer to be positive.
 We were very competitive against a great rival and we fought back from 2-0 down."

-That positivity could be key in Wednesday’s Capital One Cup clash between the teams and with Sir Alex Ferguson having shown more willingness to rotate that Roberto Di Matteo they are favourites.
+That positivity could be key in Wednesday’s Capital One Cup clash between the two teams and, with Sir Alex Ferguson having shown more willingness to field a weaker side in the competition, Chelsea are favourites.

-Chelsea fielded a strong side in the last round against Wolves, including the likes of John Terry, Ramires, Mata and Fernando Torres – and that’s reflected in the prices here.
+Roberto Di Matteo fielded a strong side in the last round against Wolves - including the likes of John Terry, Ramires, Mata and Fernando Torres – and that’s reflected in the prices here.

 Chelsea are 5/4 (2.25) with Bet365 to win the match and 4/6 (1.67) to qualify for the quarter-finals.

 Manchester United are 2/1 (3.00) underdogs with Bet365 to win this one in normal time and 11/10 (2.10) to find a way through to the next round.

 The draw is available at 5/2 (3.50) but be aware this will be settled on the night and goals are likely given the two teams are not expected to be so well drilled defensively.